adamsilver/maintainablecss.com-jekyll/_chapters/06-modules.md

 In a living room, we can consider the TV, the sofa and the wall art modules.
 All coming together to create a useable room.

-If we take one of the units away, the rest still works just fine.
+If we take one of the units away, the others still work.
 We don't need the TV to be able to sit on the sofa etc.

 In a website the header, registration form, shopping basket, article, product list, navigation and homepage promo can all be considered to be modules.